Allisonu0630/goph419lab01/README.md

 Course:GOPH 419
 Instructor:B. Karchewski
-Lab purpose: Calculate the range of launch angles for a rocket system. investigates use of taylor series for approximating mathematical functions.
+Lab purpose: Calculate the range of launch angles for a rocket system.
 Implement custom algorithms for calculating sqrt of a number using taylor series, compute inverse sine function, model the launch angle for a rocket to reach it's desired altitude and analyze the launch angle range.

 #installation---> clone repo.